 Storing in the fridge – for up to 2 days.
 Store in an airtight container.
 To serve, heat in a pre-heated oven for 5-8 minutes.
 You can also microwave them, but they will lose their crunchiness.

-Freezing – for up to 3 months.
+Freezing – freeze for up to 3 months.
 Store in ziplock bags or airtight container.
-Cook from frozen in a pre-heated oven for 20 minutes.
+Cook from frozen in a pre-heated oven for 20 minutes or air fryer for 10 minutes.

 If you enjoyed this recipe, you will love these too: